slimckay/LearnVult/README.md

 # LearnVult

-Offline-first educational resource sharing for secondary schools in low-connectivity areas in Sierra Leone.
+Offline educational resource sharing for secondary schools in low-connectivity areas in Sierra Leone.

 Teachers upload and organise notes, past papers, and other materials.
 Students browse, download, and keep using those files when the internet drops.
 When a connection returns, the app syncs in the background.